How to stop the slow degradation of the social fabric, which leads to civil war?

 •

-A notion of strategic rating is put in place, allowing: To better select to whom will be entrusted collective decisions, and to check their quality.
-To make each individual aware of his effective capacities to conduct the analysis leading to a quality collective decision, ie not based on beliefs.
+To make each individual aware of their effective abilities to conduct the analysis leading to a quality collective decision, that is to say not based on beliefs.

 Comment